jaikedia/Analysing_Safety_Reports/README.md

 # Analysing_Safety_Reports
+With the advent of new sophisticated machine learning (ML) algorithms in the field of language processing, the horizons of generating insights from textual data have broadened exponentially.
+The application of these natural language processing tools is not new in the field of construction safety.
+However, specific gaps yet remain in the applications pertaining to analysing the near-miss observation reports obtained directly from a construction site, which has been explored in detail in this study.
+This study utilizes the data obtained from a construction site containing near-miss safety observations.
 The study aims to test the proposition that a high efficiency of different ML algorithms in automatically classifying the observations from the site into three categories - “Unsafe Act”, “Unsafe Condition”, and “Good Observation” can be achieved.
+The study uses supervised machine learning approach and evaluates seven different algorithms including Convolutional Neural Network (CNN) approach using F1 scores.
+Error analysis is also conducted to identify the strategies to increase the prediction accuracy.
+It is found that Random Forest classifier has high prediction accuracy with F1 score being 0.74 initially and improved to 0.77 after refining the stop-words that are excluded in the data cleaning process.
+Similarly, the F-1 scores obtained through CNN approach reach as high as 0.77 in the final case after the GO labels were corrected.
+Further, the reasons for the wrong prediction related to data quality are identified that could help improve the efficiency of the classifiers in future studies.

+Brief Description of contents:
+1. CNN-test-Base_case: CNN model analysis on the cleaned data set.
+2. Non-CNN models: BMB, MNB, RF, LSVM, LR, DT model analysis along with data preparation steps.
+3. Three different variations are:
+   •	Base Case – In this case, the observations and labels were taken as is from the data with some pre-processing and without any stop-word specific removal. (base)
+   •	Stop Word Case – In this case, a careful selection of stop words was formulated by the author which was then incorporated in the pre-processing to obtain richer observation.
+The labels assigned were taken as is from the raw data. (stop)
+   •	Mislabel Correction case – In this case, the cleaned observation from 2nd case was taken as the independent variable.
+The labels which were marked as “GO” were thoroughly examined by the author and subsequently altered if any discrepancies were found.
+Hence, a finer version of richer observation along with corrected labels from the author were taken together. (corrected)
+4. Sensitivity Analysis:
+   •	number-of-filters-10-trials: Varying the number of filters in CNN model
+   •	drop-out-rate-vary-10-trials: Varying the dropout rate in CNN model